jblemoine/sinitres/README.md

 • **Choice of model and solution architecture, training, inference and license.**

-I chose to combine the Phi-3.5-mini-instruct LLM and the outlines library for structured data generation.

-I chose this approach because it doesn't require pre-training and is very effective.
+I chose the combination of a text generation model and a structured data generation library because it doesn't require pre-training and output format adherence is guaranteed.
+It's compatible with any text generation model from HuggingFace, which allows to easily test different models.

-I opted for Phi-3.5-mini-instruct because it's a very small model (3B parameters), with good performance, especially on multilingual tasks (in French in our case, the original usecase was in French).
-According to benchmarks, its performance is very close to 7/8B-sized models.
+During my testing I opted for gemma-3-1b-it because it's a very small model (1B parameters), with good performance, especially on multilingual tasks (in French in our case, the original usecase was in French).
+It's also memory efficient, thanks its K-V cache optimized architecture.
+(I initially tested with Phi-3.5-mini-instruct, but it required 20GB of VRAM, which is quite substantial for such a small model.)
-The model's MIT license is very permissive and compatible with commercial use.

-I chose the outlines library because it allows generating structured data using LLMs.
-Additionally, with outlines the inference time is almost not extended and adherence to the provided schema is 100% guaranteed (unlike other libraries like instructor, which under the hood uses a retry mechanism).
+I chose the outlines library because it enables structured JSON generation from LLMs with guaranteed schema compliance.
+Key advantages include:

+1. **Zero overhead sampling**: Outlines pre-builds an index that maps valid tokens for each step of generation, allowing it to enforce structure without slowing down the model.
+This means generating structured JSON is almost just as fast as generating regular text.

+2. **100% schema adherence**: Unlike libraries like instructor that use retry mechanisms, outlines guarantees valid output on the first attempt through logits masking during generation.

+3. **Efficient token transitions**: The library uses "coalescence" - a technique that factorizes the generation process, allowing to skip decoding tokens that can be known in advance, e.g. keys in a JSON object, and then potentially speeding up the inference.

 For the prompt, I opted for a classic prompt with a system message and a user message.
 I didn't use very advanced techniques given the time constraints.
 Nevertheless, I made sure to be as precise as possible and to provide context and examples.